tesmarishy/qubership-envgene/docs/dev/docker-build-workflow.md

-# Docker Build Workflow Documentation
+# On-Commit Build Workflow Documentation

 This document describes how to use the automated Docker image build workflow for Qubership EnvGene project.